zemd/eslint-flat-config/packages/ts/README.md

 export default [...typescript()];
 // import { typescript } from "@zemd/eslint-ts"; // import only typescript config
 // export default [...typescript()];

+// you can also import any other config from @zemd/eslint-js or @zemd/eslint-common
+// import { javascript, json, JS_FILES } from "@zemd/eslint-js";
 ```

 ## License